Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 • Pumpkin: Pumpkin is an excellent source of antioxidants, vitamin A, and fiber.
 Its nutritional properties can maintain your dog’s cardiovascular health and assist in alleviating diarrhea and constipation.

-• Asparagus: Adding pieces of asparagus to your dog’s freshly prepared meal will provide them with vitamin K, A, B1, B2, C, and E. It also includes folate, iron, copper, magnesium, potassium, and fiber.
+• Asparagus: Adding pieces of asparagus to your dog’s freshly prepared meal will provide them with vitamins K, A, B1, B2, C, and E. It also includes folate, iron, copper, magnesium, potassium, and fiber.

-• Green Beans: These super-powered beans are a nutritious addition to your dog’s meal because they are rich in vitamins and minerals, including vitamins A, C, and K, omega3 fatty acids, folic acid, iron, manganese, potassium, copper, riboflavin, thiamin, and fiber.
+• Green Beans: These super-powered beans are a nutritious addition to your dog’s meal because they are rich in vitamins and minerals, including vitamins A, C, and K, omega-3 fatty acids, folic acid, iron, manganese, potassium, copper, riboflavin, thiamin, and fiber.

 • Spinach: Spinach is twice as high in iron as most other vegetables, and adding this leafy vegetable to your dog’s diet is very beneficial.
 It helps reduce the risks of cardiovascular issues and cancer.